bbauska/JS-Programs/README.md

 9007199254740992n + In
 These code snippets expand on JavaScript functionalities like object manipulation, array methods, generator functions, async operations, error handling with promises, and ES6 + features like destructuring and Biglnt datatype .
-Advanced Functions and Operations :
+Advanced Functions and Operations:
-1. Memoization using Closure :
+<h4>1.
+Memoization using Closure:</h4>
 javascript code
 function memoize (fn) {
 const cache = {};